 The FDA announcement said it was basing its decision for the “qualified claim” for high oleic acid oils on seven small clinical studies, six of which were “modestly” positive on lipid markers such as total cholesterol and low density lipoprotein cholesterol —as long as the high oleic acid oils replaced saturated fat in the diet.

-Should the FDA be categorically demonizing saturated fat, however, and linking it to heart disease?
-Our assessment is that should rank, too, as another “qualified claim” — one with very limited scientific evidence that doesn’t meet a rigorous standard.
+Should the FDA be recommending a reduction in saturated fat, however, and linking it to heart disease?
+Our assessment is that should rank, too, as another “qualified claim” — one with limited scientific evidence that doesn’t meet a rigorous standard.

-In fact, study after study shows there is no evidence that saturated fat is bad for you!
+In fact, recent reviews show there’s a lack of solid evidence that saturated fat is bad for you.